Select Department

 Elektron Analog Rytm MkII

 Each track can have one of nine synth engines dedicated to a particular sound.
-Offering plenty of low-end, punchy mids, and well-rounded highs.
-It’s a complex machine that can be a lot to get your head around.
-As well as also sitting on the higher end price-wise, but the Analog Rytm is a drum machine that’ll keep you inspired for years.
+Offering plenty of low-end, punchy mids, and well-rounded highs, it’s a complex machine that can be a lot to get your head around.
+Admittedly, it does sit near the higher end of the pricing spectrum, but the Analog Rytm is a drum machine that’ll keep you inspired for years.

-• 1GB of onboard storage for your own sample library, plus plenty of storage for patterns, kits, and drum sounds
+• 1GB of onboard storage for your own samples and library, plus plenty of storage for patterns, kits, and sounds.

 SHOP: Analog Rytm MKII